-China says US sent more than 10 balloons into airspace
+China says US balloons breached airspace at least 10 times

 The accusation comes after the US on 4 February shot down a suspected spy balloon over its airspace, which China said was a civilian balloon.

 Relations between the two countries have since deteriorated.
-In recent days, the US says it has also shot down a number of other devices.
+In recent days, the US says it has also shot down a number of other unidentified objects.

-Questioned on Monday, Beijing said the US had intruded several times.
+Questioned on Monday, Beijing said the US had made many airspace breaches.

 "It's not uncommon as well for the US to illegally enter the airspace of other countries," said foreign ministry spokesman Wang Wenbin at a regular press briefing.

-"Since last year alone, US balloons have illegally flown above China more than 10 times without any approval from Chinese authorities," he added.
+"Since last year alone, US balloons have illegally flown above China more than 10 times without any approval from Chinese authorities.

+"The first thing the US side should do is start with a clean slate, undergo some self-reflection, instead of smearing and accusing China," he added.

 He said Beijing had responded to the incursions in a "responsible and professional" manner.
-He did not disclose further details.

 "If you want to know more about US high-altitude balloons illegally entering China's airspace, I suggest you refer to the US side," he said.

-Washington is yet to respond to the allegations from Beijing.
+Washington has yet to respond to the allegations from Beijing.

+The first balloon incident had led US Secretary of State Antony Blinken to cancel a planned trip to Beijing.
+The top diplomat called China's alleged high-altitude spying "unacceptable and irresponsible".

-On Sunday, the US ordered a fourth object to be downed in Michigan near the Canadian border.
-It was described by defence officials as an unmanned "octagonal structure" with strings attached to it.
+On Sunday, the US ordered an unmanned "octagonal structure" to be downed in Michigan near the Canadian border - this was the fourth object to be taken out in eight days.

+Fighter pilots also shot down smaller unidentified objects over Alaska on 10 February and northern Canada on 11 February.